 The person at your internship site who will know what and how well you are performing will be your field supervisor.
 Prior to and throughout the internship you should be working directly with this person, making explicit arrangements concerning overall goals, projects, duties, hours and other expectations.
 These criteria are to be laid out in the learning contract.
 The field supervisor should work with your academic sponsor to ensure that you are learning from your experience and making progress on your academic project, not just doing a job.
 Give your field supervisor a copy of the Student Internship Performance evaluation form when you are planning the internship.

 It is the student's responsibility to plan the internship.
 Start looking for your internship site and academic sponsor at least a quarter before you plan on registering for the internship credit.
-In your search for an internship, check with the Career Center for internship postings and talk with faculty and friends about potential sites.
+In your search for an internship, check with the Career Center for internship postings on HuskyJobs and the School of Business Internship Board, talk with faculty, the School of Business Project Manager and friends about potential sites.
 Be aware that a successful internship is with a company whose culture/mission matches your own goals and values.
 A good internship site should offer you a learning experience with clear duties, substantive work and adequate supervision.

 Credits and Time Commitment

-Guided internships typically last for an entire quarter.
+Guided internships typically last for an entire quarter, but may span several quarters.
 They can be taken for a variable amount (1-10) of credits.
 Things to consider when choosing the number of credits for your internship are 1) the amount of time you have each week to spend working at an internship, 2) how you want the credits to apply to your degree program, and 3) maximum number of internship credits allowed.

 How much time do you have for an internship?
 For each credit you enroll for you must work 3 hours at the internship per week throughout the quarter.
 This means that if you enroll in 5 credits, you will spend 15 hours a week at your internship, 3 credits equates to 9 hours per week, etc. Another way to look at the time commitment is that each credit equals 30 hours of work throughout the quarter.
 Using this calculation, a 5-credit internship requires 150 hours of work.